You can access your statistics account and run Splus or SAS or other softwares on a statistics department machine remotely.

 Suppose that you already have your SSH installed.
 In the X-window on your local machine, type

-where loginname is your login name in the statistics computer network.
-You can change feller to any other statistics machine listed above.
-If you are on the Case network and your local login name and your remote (statistics) login name are same, you can simply use
+where loginname is your login name in the EPBI computer network.
+You can change hal to any other EPBI machine listed above, to which you have an access.
+If you are on the Case network and your local login name and your remote (EPBI) login name are same, you can simply use

 You can then do anything on the remote machine as if it were local!
 For example, start Splus by typingSplus